coderarda/coderarda/README.md

 ### Hi there, I'm Arda and I'm an aspiring developer! 👋

-- 🔭 I’m currently working on my Next.js project
+- 🔭 I’m currently working on my Download Manager project
 - 🌱 I’m currently learning Android Development and SwiftUI
 - 👯 I’m looking to collaborate on Cross-Platform Mobile apps.
-- 🤔 I’m looking for help with Vulkan (side project)

 <!--
 **coderarda/coderarda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.